laminas/laminas-view/doc/book/helpers/head-meta.md

 - `prependProperty($property, $content, $modifiers)`
 - `setProperty($property, $content, $modifiers)`

+Finally, starting in 2.11.2, you can call the following method to determine whether or not to autoescape values used in meta tags:

+- `setAutoEscape(bool $autoEscape = true)` (enabled by default)

+> ### AutoEscape
+>
+> **Disable this flag at your own risk.** The one documented case where it is
+> necessary to disable the flag is when setting the `X-UA-Compatible`
+> `http-equiv` value to switch behavior for Internet Explorer, as escaped values
+> will not trigger correct representation.

 The `$keyValue` item is used to define a value for the `name` or `http-equiv` key; `$content` is the value for the 'content' key, and `$modifiers` is an optional associative array that can contain keys for `lang` and/or `scheme`.